noxxaz/image_gallery/README.md

 If you get this message, then your user has been set up successfully:
 `CREATE ROLE`

-Now that your database is set up, run `npm run migrate-latest` to create the tables, and `npm run seed-data` to populate seed data.
-The seed scripts can be run over and over to restore to the original seed data.
-If however, you need to re-run the migration, run the following command.
+Now that your database is set up, run `$ knex migrate:latest`  to create the tables, and `$ knex seed:run` to populate the database.